-There are a lot of documents to manage in the pharmacy: prescriptions, patient data, orders, etc. Small notes can be easily lost and that many paper requires a lot of storage space.
+There are a lot of documents to manage in the pharmacy: prescriptions, patient data, orders, etc. Small notes can be easily lost and that much paper requires a lot of storage space.
 After developing a pharmacy database management system, you can store the documents neatly in virtual folders and find information just by entering keywords.

-User management helps to give access to the authorized users only.
+User management helps to give access to authorized users only.
 Moreover, it has role-specific access: some members will only get information about inventory and medical data, while management will see the full picture with analytics, sales reports, the performance of particular employees, etc.

 The prescription management module allows pharmacists to eliminate the risk of stolen or faked prescriptions, receive electronic prescriptions and process them faster, receive notifications about contradicting medications or allergies, etc. Overall, it boosts efficiency, lifts off the pressure of selling controlled substances, and helps to provide better care.

-Analytics is one of the most important pharmacy software modules as it helps drug stores to achieve their business goals faster.
-It helps to understand the performance of the pharmacy, its revenue, biggest expenses and losses, reasons for shortages, customer behavior, etc. By looking at reports and analyzing them, pharmacies can handle their inventories better, optimize losses caused by lack of insurance reimbursements, learn about the best-performing employees, and adapt their practices.
+Analytics is one of the most important pharmacy software modules as it helps drugstores to achieve their business goals faster.
+It helps to understand the performance of the pharmacy, its revenue, biggest expenses, and losses, reasons for shortages, customer behavior, etc. By looking at reports and analyzing them, pharmacies can handle their inventories better, optimize losses caused by lack of insurance reimbursements, learn about the best-performing employees, and adapt their practices.

 Pretty much everything has moved online after the pandemic hit since shops were forced to close and people became afraid of offline shopping (6 out of 10 consumers say so).
 Pharmacy stores, very much like hospitals, are considered to be among the places where one can easily catch the virus.
-Therefore, it makes sense to add an eCommerce module while building a pharmacy management software, so that pharmacies can run their own websites, without the need to create everything from scratch.
+Therefore, it makes sense to add an eCommerce module while building pharmacy management software, so that pharmacies can run their own websites, without the need to create everything from scratch.
 Just add some easily customizable themes, so an online store can be created without any coding background.